-Blueberry pie is probably one of the most delicious pies, but sometimes... who has time to make it?
+Blueberry pie is probably one of the most delicious pies, but sometimes we just don't have the time to make a whole pie?
 My Blueberry Pie Bars have all of the goodness of blueberry pie with a fraction of the effort and time!
-They are easy to make with a simple buttery crumb base that you use for the crust and the topping, and a super juicy sweet blueberry filling.
+They are easy to make with a simple buttery oat crumb base that you use for the crust and also as the crumble topping.
+The filling is so incredibly juicy and perfectly sweet.
 You will love these bars!
+If you do feel like making a whole pie, you must check out my BEST Blueberry Pie recipe.

 - Super easy to make - this recipe only has just a handful of simple pantry ingredients!
 You only make one base mixture and use it to make the crust and the crumble topping.